AshmanRoonz/Circumpunct/consciousness_and_mind.md

 ### For Science of Consciousness

 ```
-The "hard problem" dissolves:
+Within this model, the "hard problem" is reframed:
-    Experience doesn't need to be explained
+    Experience doesn't need to be separately explained
     Experience IS the inside of what physics describes from outside
     The question "why does this FEEL like something" becomes
     "why wouldn't it—apertures have insides"